byterubpay/byterub-site/_posts/2019-03-24-logs-for-the-dev-meeting-held-on-2019-03-24.md

 **\<dEBRUYNE>** Though that doesn't render any 'design' invalid
 **\<el00ruobuob\_[m]>** by later, i mean, in a 6 month to 1 year window
 **\<rbrunner>** I don't understand why people already want to set a fixed successor for RandomX.
 What if none is needed?
-**\<xmrmatterbridge> \<learninandlurkin>** fluffypony: could you explalin why not?
+**\<btrmatterbridge> \<learninandlurkin>** fluffypony: could you explalin why not?
 Surely it lessens the fundamental reliance on "lead" maintainers and devs, and hence lowers the risks you were talking about?
 **\<kovri-slack> \<woodser>** wouldn’t SHA3 be unecessary if RandomX delivers all our hopes and dreams?
 **\<byterubmooo>** I believe one of the "legal" tests for a decentralized cryptocurrency is that anyone has a chance at mining.
 Arguably, not trying to fix a party having >> 50% means we stop being such.
 **\<dEBRUYNE>** rbrunner: Again, in order to be proactive